sandipandrils/TDDCC/TDDCC_User_Manual_GitHUBc.md

 <img width="4500" height="3031" alt="Fig1" src="https://github.com/user-attachments/assets/fbab437f-776b-462b-be74-9fd4d692be0c" />

-*Figure 1 — Overview of the TDDCC compute and visualization pipeline.*
+*Figure 1 — Overview of the TD-DCC compute and visualization pipeline.*

 ---

 ## 2. System Requirements

-TDDCC is a pure-Python desktop application and runs on Windows, macOS, and Linux.
+TD-DCC is a pure-Python desktop application and runs on Windows, macOS, and Linux.
 It has modest hardware requirements:

 - Python 3.9 or later (3.10–3.12 recommended).
 - 4 GB RAM minimum; 8 GB or more recommended for proteins larger than a few hundred residues.